 Some wonder, though, if there’s still a need for non-GMO certifying agencies.
 Moore described a scenario where a product that requires a BE label could also have a non-GMO Project Verified label due to the threshold differences.
 Clear as mud, right?

-Another interesting presentation focused on Proposition 65 and the enforcement actions that have been taken so far.
+Another exciting presentation focused on Proposition 65 and related enforcement actions are still on the minds of executives.
 California’s Prop.
-65 requires food manufactures distributing product within California to provide clear and reasonable warnings when products expose consumers to chemicals that have been identified as causing cancer or reproductive side effects.
+65 requires food manufactures distributing the product within California to provide clear and reasonable warnings when products expose consumers to chemicals identified as causing cancer or reproductive side effects.

 So, will consumers be more receptive to BE rather than GMO?
 Do Prop.
-65 warnings really influence how consumers shop?
+65 warnings influence how consumers shop?

 In my opinion, they all sound scary.
-In this regulatory environment, ingredient suppliers and food manufacturers need to invest in technology that helps them operationalize supply chain transparency so they can give consumers the info they want and need to make informed choices and comply with laws and regulations, so they can avoid costly litigation.
+In this regulatory environment, ingredient suppliers and food manufacturers need to invest in technology that helps them operationalize supply chain transparency to give consumers the info they want and need to make informed choices and comply with laws and regulations so that they can avoid costly litigation.